NetizenCorp/GVM-Docker/README.md

 sudo docker image rm [image name] sudo docker-compose up -d
 ```
-- After starting up the docker image, wait for it to finish before restoring the database.
+- After starting up the docker image, wait for it to load all GVM configs, NVT, SCAP, and CERT data before restoring the database.
+Use the docker logs command to monitor the progress.
 To restore the database file run the following commands:
 ```bash
 sudo docker container ls #This is to get the new container ID of the docker image sudo docker cp /dumpfile.sql [Container ID]:/ sudo docker exec -it [container name] bash pg_restore -U gvm -d gvmd -c dumpfile.sql
 ```
-After executing that command, wait for the restore function to place all the information back and then log in to verify your data has been restored.
+After executing that command, wait for the restore function to place all the information back.
+After restoration, restart the docker container and then log in to verify your data has been restored.

 ### ARM64 Based Upgrade
 - Log into the terminal Linux Box hosting the GVM scanner and then type the following commands